 Watching the children play in the sand I’d trundled in barrow loads

 From the builder’s yard, a make-do sandpit which drew the whole street,

 West Indian, English and Asian built temples together.
-Our sandalled

 Bearded neighbour was the first to complain, his teacher wife beside him,